-- This School is committed to meeting the requirement to keep pupils safe when using technology.
+The system/process is checked and reviewed at least annually to ensure this school meets the DFE guidance 'Meeting digital and technology standards for schools and colleges.
 We believe the whole school community can benefit from the opportunities provided by the internet and other technologies used in everyday life.
-The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - 1.
-Content: being exposed to illegal, inappropriate, or harmful content; for example, pornography, fake news, racism, misogyny, self-harm, suicide, anti-semitism, radicalisation and extremism. - 2.
-Contact: being subjected to harmful online interaction with other users; for example, child to child pressure, commercial advertising and adults posing as children or young adults to groom or exploit them for sexual, criminal, financial, or other purposes. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending, and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images) and online bullying; and - 4.
-Commerce: risks such as online gambling, inappropriate advertising, phishing, and/or financial scams. - Our schools' expectations for responsible and appropriate conduct are set out in the school online safety policy and acceptable use policies (AUP) which we expect all staff and pupils to follow.
+The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

+- 1. Content: being exposed to illegal, inappropriate, or harmful content; for example, pornography, fake news, racism, misogyny, self-harm, suicide, antisemitism, radicalisation and extremism. - 2.
+Contact: being subjected to harmful online interaction with other users; for example, child to child pressure, commercial advertising and adults posing as children or young adults to groom or exploit them for sexual, criminal, financial, or other purposes. - 3.
+Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending, and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images) and online bullying; and - 4.
+Commerce: risks such as online gambling, inappropriate advertising, phishing, and/or financial scams.

+Our schools' expectations for responsible and appropriate conduct are set out in the school's online safety policy and acceptable use policies (AUP) which we expect all staff, visitors and pupils to follow.